Eccles Institute of Neuroscience

 • Sensory physiology: Research in this area includes work in the visual, somatosensory, auditory and olfactory systems, and has relevance to blindness, spinal cord and nerve injury, deafness, tinnitus and epilepsy.

 • Retina: Research in this area focuses on age-related macular degeneration and retinitis pigmentosa, and has strong links with immunology and the development of cost-effective therapeutics.
-Technologies that assess retinal function are being applied to development diagnostics tools for eye diseases, such as glaucoma.
+A diagnostic device for eye and brain diseases, the objectiveFIELD Analyser (OFA), has been developed by ENI staff and Konan Medical USA.
+It has clinical utility for diseases such as glaucoma, macular degeneration, diabetic eye disease and multiple sclerosis.

 • Muscle: Research in this area is focused on the interaction between the dihydropyridine receptor and the ryanodine receptor and how this regulates calcium release from the sarcoplasmic reticulum, and has relevance to skeletal myopathies and heart disease.